analshahrani/assignment-1/Use cases.md

 **Title:** software packages and Vulnerability Information.
 **Primary Actor:** OSS component Manager
-**Goal in Context:** The corporate manager is able to determine license and vulnerability information from provided project information **Stakeholders:**
+**Goal in Context:** The oos component manager is able to determine license and vulnerability information from provided project information **Stakeholders:**
-**Corporate Manager:** To receive clear and relevant project information **Corporate Developer:** To provide the relevant file/package level information **Project Owner:** To clearly understand corporate manager decisions to green/red light a project **Preconditions:**
+Corporate Manager: To receive clear and relevant project information Corporate Developer: To provide the relevant file/package level information Project Owner: To clearly understand corporate manager decisions to green/red light a project **Preconditions:**
  Relevant file/package information is in the SPDX database Proper project information has been provided